 Never put foil in the microwave because the concentrated direct heat and high temperatures can cause it to combust.

-- Use foil in a roasting pan or baking pan as pan liners to cut down on added grease and butter.
+- Use foil in a cookie sheet or baking pan as pan liners to cut down on added grease and butter.

 - Use foil when roasting chicken or turkey in the oven, and for the grill as a foil packet.

-- Use foil when baking brownies to form the shape of the pan and simply lift out your dessert to cool.
+- Use foil in a baking pan when baking brownies to form the shape of the pan and simply lift out your dessert to cool.

 - Wrap sandwiches, meat for short-term storage, and cover dishes to hold in heat.

 - Form necessary shapes in the kitchen, like funnels, to prevent messes.